How and when do I take Pre-Exposure Prophylaxis (PrEP)?

 As long as you have regular tests, you can take PrEP for a long time.

-Before you start taking PrEP, you'll be asked to
+Before you start taking PrEP, you'll be asked to:

-- test for HIV and other STIs – you'll need to continue to have these regularly, for example, every 3 months
+- test for HIV and other STIs – you'll need to continue to have these regularly, for example, every 3 months.

-- take a hepatitis B test – to confirm you do not have a hepatitis B infection.
+- take a Hepatitis B test – to confirm you do not have a Hepatitis B infection.
 Ideally you should get vaccinated against this too if you have not been vaccinated before or not up to date with your vaccinations.

 - take a blood test to check your kidney function – using PrEP can reduce kidney function, so it's important to know if you have pre-existing kidney issues or are taking medicine that may affect your kidneys.

-If you are over 40 or already have issues with your kidney function, you may need more regular kidney function tests.
+- If you are over 40 or already have issues with your kidney function, you may need more regular kidney function tests.
 Check how often you need to do this with your clinic/service.
+If there are any concerns about your blood test results, we may talk to you about stopping PrEP treatment.

 You may experience slight weight loss, or a slight weight increase.

 Try to eat well without increasing your portion sizes.
 Regular exercise will also help to keep your weight stable.
+If you start to have problems with your weight while taking PrEP, talk to your clinic/service for advice.

-Will it affect my contraception?
+Will PrEP affect my contraception?

 PrEP does not affect any type of contraception, including the combined pill or Emergency contraception - NHS (www.nhs.uk).